mdrun crashes with segmentation fault if started with more than 32 OpenMP threads.

 Indeed, it should not crash.
 By design

 GMX_OPENMP_MAX_THREADS needs to be set at compile time to be able to use >32 threads/rank (this sets #bits used by the the masked sparse reduction in the bondeds).
 I'm not sure if the check broke recently or something else is wrong. ( IIRC this worked last time I tested on Power 8 a few weeks ago. )

-#3 Updated by Jiri Kraus about 3 years ago
+#3 Updated by Jiri Kraus over 3 years ago

 Berk Hess wrote: